 I wasn’t the most confident speaker in school plays or assemblies but I smiled and stayed a happy child.
-I will never forget the day a teacher went mad at me because I hadn’t learnt my lines for the Easter play.
-Truth was, I was too upset about granny passing away and I couldn’t stop crying every time mum tried to go over them with me.
+I’ll never forget the day a teacher went mad at me because I hadn’t learnt my lines for the Easter play.
+Truth is, I was too upset about granny passing away and I couldn’t stop crying every time mum tried to go over them with me.

-I am proud to have received many attendance recognition awards (which I still have copies of) along with a note from the security that gave me £10 because I was a pupil on record for best attendance.
+I’m proud to have received many attendance recognition awards (which I still have copies of) along with a note from the secretary that gave me £10 because I was on record for best attendance.

 Then I hit another chapter in my life – high school.
 I’d say I still wasn’t so confident at this point in time, however, I was meeting more friends.
 I was so happy to be doing so because I entered high school in a different area than all of my primary school friends, so it was very important for me to make new friendships.
 One of my favourites was meeting my best friend.

 From primary school, science was never my strongest subject, but I was never the most underachieving in the class at the same.
 High school did manage to challenge me though.
-I got put in top set in science – I do not know why!
-I always wanted to be in set one for English, like I was for maths.
-But then I would think, I don’t love science in the way I love maths and English.
+I got put in top set in science – I don’t know why!
+It was always English I wanted to be in set one for, like I was for maths.

 Mum has always been proud of me with maths as she is known for being good with numbers too, and one of my brothers.
 Once I was moved down to set two in maths because there wasn’t enough room in the class.
 Whoa, what a shock the teacher got.
 I wasn’t always much of a participator in class.
 But it at this point when I would be putting my hand up to answer questions in every single class.
 The teacher knew I needed to be back in my old class.
 As sad as it might sound, it’s actually one of the proudest moments in my high school life.
-I was finishing test first in the class and getting great results.
+I was finishing tests first in the class and getting great results.
 The teacher wanted me to stay quiet at times to see if anyone else could answer.
 Two of my bullies were in the same class.

 Everything works out okay in the end

 I wasn’t in the popular group.
-I didn’t wear lots of makeup or have the most stylish hair.
-Some people who would never let onto me in school have seen me out on nights out in town, and they’ll actually say hello.
-I can’t say the same for others though.
+Nor did I wear lots of makeup or have the most stylish hair.
+Some people who wouldn’t let onto me in school still don’t if they see me out on nights out in town.

 Anyway, back to the high school thing.
 I think learning languages really helped me become part of who I am.
 I always thought it would be amazing.
-High school gave me the chance to study French and Spanish and continued with Spanish into GCSE level.
-The French teacher tried to persuade me to choose French at GCSE too but I didn’t think I could juggle two languages at once.
+High school gave me the chance to study French and Spanish.
+I continued with Spanish onto GCSE level.
+The French teacher tried to persuade me to choose French at GCSE but I didn’t think I could juggle two languages at once.
 English and Spanish is enough for me.

-A proud moment at college was being nominated for the college film awards.
+A proud moment at college was being nominated at the college film awards.
 My friends and I made a horror movie.
 We didn’t win but it was such a wonderful experience and it was so elegant and fancy on the evening.
-It was so much more exciting than prom.
-It was quite a weird feeling to be drinking alcohol in the company of your tutors but I don’t think anyone got out of hand so that was good.
+It was so much more exciting than prom anyway!
+At first, it’s quite a weird feeling to be drinking alcohol in the company of your tutors but I don’t think anyone got out of hand so that was good!

 One thing I wish I could have done better – was saying yes and taking chances.

 I don’t think too negatively about my grades because I was accepted into university.
 I might have had to wait two weeks but I was accepted so I knew that I must have had something to give.
-I made a small group of friends and I was happy with this, it’s all I needed and we all had each other.
-I also had people who I would say hello to and chat to waiting for lectures to start, during dinner etc.
+I made a small group of friends and I was happy with that, it’s all I needed and we all had each other.
+I also had people who I would say hello to and chat to, waiting for lectures to start, during dinner breaks etc.

-It took me until third year to master the enjoyment you can actually have researching with books at the library.
+It took me until third year to master the enjoyment you can actually have researching at the library.
 Although I was always scared to pass by certain people.

 College and university really made me think about who I was.
-I made mistakes, wrong choices, but I also fell in love and gained new experiences to better my knowledge of not only media studies but life in general.
+I made mistakes but I also fell in love and gained new experiences to better my knowledge of not only media studies but life in general.

-When I look back, I should have pushed myself more and worried less.
-This became a huge part of who I was in university but I think it’s partly because I was experiencing things which were new to me.
+When I look back, I should’ve pushed myself more and worried less.
+It became a huge part of who I was in university.
+But I think it’s partly because I was experiencing things which were new to me.

 The time and place

-I think that whatever time or place I am in, my life will always be about my loved ones.
-Today, I was told that when I finish work just switch off.
+I think that whatever time or place I’m in, my life will always be about my loved ones.
+Today, I was told that when I finish work to just switch off.
 And the person who said that was right.
 It’s nice to arrive home to a happy face, warmth, and love.
-I don’t need to stress in these environments or let anyone try to ruin my happiness.
+I don’t need to stress or to let anyone try to ruin my happiness.

 Whenever I’ve been disheartened, the same people have stuck by me.

 I’m twenty-two now and people still have their expectations.
 I think it’s just a thing in life that will always happen.
-But I would say don’t let it control you too much because you want to be who you want to be rather than the person somebody wishes for you to be.
+But I wouldn’t let it control you too much.
+And I’ll always say:

-I didn’t always think it was possible.
-But there have been people in my life who have taught me how to be brave, how to be patient, and how to be myself.
+I didn’t think it was possible.
+But there have been people in my life who’ve taught me how to be brave, how to be patient, and how to be myself.